dotnet/csharpstandard/standard/expressions.md

 #### §overload-resolution-and-tuples-new-clause Overload resolution and tuples with no natural types

-The exact-match rule for tuple expressions is based on the natural types (§(§tuple-types-general-new-clause) of the constituent tuple elements.
+The exact-match rule for tuple expressions is based on the natural types (§tuple-types-general-new-clause) of the constituent tuple elements.
 The rule is mutually recursive with respect to other containing or contained expressions not in a possession of a natural type.

 ### 11.6.5 Compile-time checking of dynamic member invocation